 Pin this recipe now to save it for later

-Spread this it on toast, use it as a dip for crackers, or use it to top your pancakes, turning them into a real fall treat.
-You may even want to eat a big scoop of pumpkin butter right off the spoon.
-It really is that good.
+Spread the finished product on toast, use it as a dip for crackers, or use it to top your pancakes, turning them into a real fall treat.
+You may even want to eat a big scoop right off the spoon.
+It really is that good!

 Homemade Pumpkin Butter Recipe

 We’ve all seen those really expensive jars of pumpkin butter at the grocery store or at a local craft fair.
-But there’s no reason you need to spend a ton of money to enjoy it!
+But there’s no reason you need to spend a ton of money to enjoy this fall treat!

-It only takes 5 minutes of prep to make your own pumpkin butter and the entire spread is cooked within 20 minutes.
-It’s so quick, it’s almost guaranteed to be one of your favorite recipes for fall!
+It only takes 5 minutes of prep to make your own, and the entire spread is cooked within 20 minutes.
+Itโs so quick and easy that it is almost guaranteed to be one of your favorite recipes for fall!

-In addition to being almost effortless to make, the ingredients for this easy recipe are budget-friendly.
+In addition to being almost effortless to make, the ingredients for this easy pumpkin butter recipe are budget-friendly.
 You only need 5 pantry staples and a little bit of water to make this creamy, smooth spread.
 Make a triple batch and give a few jars away as gifts, or just save them for yourself.
+I promise that this will be the best pumpkin butter you ever make.

 See recipe card below for ingredient quantities and full instructions.